team4470programming/Instructions/README.md

 Instructions for 9-26-13
 ============

 Hello Programmers!
-Please follow the below steps and dont bother the leads about it. (num1, no questions)
+Please follow the below steps and dont bother the leads* about it.

 if(your homework == done)